 - the Academy of Jurisprudence (1865)

 - the Department of Exact Sciences (1865), which gave rise to the current Faculties of Architecture, Engineering and Exact Sciences

 The block was also home to the National Library, the first theater, the first museum and the first bank in the city.

-A network of underground tunnels intersecting beneath the block are believed to have helped safeguard munitions during Argentina's War of Independence that was fought from 1810 to 1818.
+A network of underground tunnels intersecting beneath the block is believed to have helped safeguard munitions during Argentina's War of Independence, fought from 1810 to 1818.